muratk5n/thirdwave/en/README.md

 ---

 Current news: there are TR attacks toward all PKK areas, in Syria and Iraq, even the Iraqi gov joined in for attack on Sinjar.
-Andn trouble around Idlib..
+Trouble around Idlib too..

 Asia Minor incursion required KDP (Barzani family) help, and they are helping, with cries of backstabbing, "Kurd against Kurd violence"